MonsieurV/monsieurv.github.io/_posts/2016-03-04-radiation-watch-raspberry.markdown

 Finally the time has come for the follow-up of this series about the Radiation Watch Pocket Geiger.

-In [the first part][part_one] we were logging the radiation level to an SD card using an Arduino Uno.
+In [the first part][part_one] about the Pocket Geiger counter we were logging the measurements to an SD card with an Arduino.
 As my title promises a Geiger counter for your house, we need to do better!
 Like something actually connected.

 #### Getting connected with Raspberry Pi